For all fans of martial arts, action and adventure, a good range of fighting fiction is a must.

 Gates of Fire is renowned for its accuracy, detailing of the training and combat tactics of the Spartans, which gave them the ability to even consider such a heroic feat.
 Although the book is unlikely to be to the taste of many younger readers with graphic accounts of war (among other strongly adult themes), older teens/young adults with a taste for battle may well enjoy the carnage!

 *Disclaimer – I’m actually the author of this novel.
 However, I feel it belongs on the list thanks to the diversity it offers from the usual Ninja and Samurai tales.

 Where Tigers Roam follows the path of a teenage brother and sister Peter and Sophie Wallace.
 In 1935, they travel deep into the treacherous highlands between Northern Vietnam and Southern China as part of a missionary group.
 When their party are attacked and their parents murdered, Peter awakens in a remote village with fractured memories, whilst Sophie is forced into the polygamous household of the local warlord that killed her family.

 As death comes calling, Peter is rescued by a Taoist Master who trains him and his companion in the ways of the sword, staff and fist.
 Meanwhile, Sophie sets about freeing herself from a life of imprisonment at all costs.
 The pair both embark on epic journeys through the forests and mountains of the highlands, surviving against enemies and the wilderness in an all-or-nothing struggle for family, revenge, redemption, and escape.

 Where Tigers Roam is available here.
-The long-awaited sequel Where Dragons Hide is due out in 2020, you can sign up to pre-order or receive a free sample by following Augustus on social media.
+Whilst the upcoming sequel Where Dragons Hide is due out in 2020, you can sign up to pre-order or receive a free sample by following Augustus on social media.